Harjas12/BasicYelpClient/README.md

 - [ ] Implement map view of restaurant results. (+3pt)
 - [ ] Implement the restaurant detail page. (+2pt)

+The following **additional** features are implemented:

+- [x] The app automatically tracks user location to give relevant information.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to implement a search bar that would query the yelp api, and then update the table view.